BromleySat/kasia-lib-arduino/README.md

-# kasia-lib-arduino
+# Kasia Library for Arduino IDE
-Kasia library to be used in Arduino IDE
+This library takes care of external communication between your micro controller board and other devices like your laptop or mobile phone